 The output isn't a score.
 It's clean text that reads like a human wrote it, with a detailed breakdown of every change and why it was made.

-Every audit on this site permanently burns $avoid tokens on Solana.
+Audits paid in $avoid permanently burn the tokens on Solana.
 Not locked.
 Not staked.
 Burned.
 Removed from the total supply forever.

 The burn amount adjusts dynamically to target ~$0.25 USD per audit.
 Price feeds from DexScreener and Jupiter update every 60 seconds.
 If token price goes up, you burn fewer tokens.
 If it drops, you burn more.
 The dollar cost stays roughly the same either way.

 This site is a Next.js app on Vercel that ties the detection engine to Solana's token burn mechanic.
-The source code is public.
+The detection engine is MIT-licensed and open source.

 Tokens are burned using Solana's native SPL Token burn instruction, not transferred to a dead wallet.
 The burn amount adjusts to live token price, targeting ~$0.25 per audit.
 The API independently verifies the burn (correct mint, minimum amount, not replayed) before running the audit.
 Text capped at 5,000 words.
 Rate limited to 10 audits/hr per IP.